The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Abelian groups and Pontryagin--van Kampen duality

-We obtain the following result, which extends to topological abelian groups a result of Saxon and Sanchez-Ruiz for the strong dual of a metrizable space \cite[Corollary 2]{SaxSan95}.\footnote{As every locally convex topological vector space is connected, it has stable density and therefore the concept of local density is not required in \cite{SaxSan95}.
-As stated here, our theorem does not generalize that of Saxon and Sanchez-Ruiz.
+We obtain the following proposition, which extends to topological abelian groups a result of Saxon and Sanchez--Ruiz for the strong dual of a metrizable space \cite[Corollary 2]{SaxSan95}.
+As every locally convex topological vector space is connected, it has stable density and therefore the concept of local density is not required in \cite{SaxSan95}.
+As stated here, our result does not generalize that of Saxon and Sanchez--Ruiz.
 There is a natural extension of our approach which implies their result as well, by replacing $\K(G)$ with more general boundedness notions on $G$.
-For concreteness, we do not present our results in full generality.}
+For concreteness, we do not present our results in full generality.

-A topological space $X$ is a \IndEmph{$k$-space} if the topology of $X$ is determined by its compact subsets, that is, $F\sub X$ is closed if (and only if) $F\cap K$ is closed in $K$ for all $K\in\K(G)$.
+A topological space $X$ is a \emph{$k$-space} if the topology of $X$ is determined by its compact subsets, that is, $F\sub X$ is closed if (and only if) $F\cap K$ is closed in $K$ for all $K\in\K(G)$.
 Every metrizable space is a $k$-space.
-A \IndEmph{$k$-group} is a topological group which is a $k$-space.
+A \emph{$k$-group} is a topological group which is a $k$-space.

 Let $G$ be the dual of a metrizable group $\Gamma$.
 If $\Gamma$ is (pre)compact, then by Pontryagin's Theorem, $G$ is discrete, that is $\chi(G)=1$.
 Item (1) of the following proposition is known \cite[Theorem 3.12(ii)]{ComfortHBK}.